jrunestone/nord-engine/README.md

 * Can request a global container, global bus

 # Rendering
-* All SpriteComponent are rendered to the main render target (render texture) and then to the window
+* All DrawableComponent are rendered to the main render target (render texture) and then to the window
 * Rendering is sorted by by RenderLayerComponent(number) and then by texture
-* Custom RenderTargetComponent(id) can be used (render to this, then to the main render target and/or then to the window)
+* All render layers have their own render target texture
 * The rendering targets use the global camera when rendering to the window
 * A custom CameraComponent can be used to render a custom view before rendering to the main rendering target and window